vica781/Tree-Enthusiast-vica781/README.md

 ### Code
 - The Navbar code was adapted from [Bootstrap](https://getbootstrap.com/docs/5.0/examples/navbars/).
-- The contact form functionality was inspired by [EmailJS](https://www.emailjs.com/).
 - Custom 404 and other error pages were developed with guidance from [Django Docs](https://docs.djangoproject.com/en/3.2/ref/views/#error-views).
 - The text animations on the Homepage were adapted from Alvaro Trigo's blog on [CSS text animations](https://alvarotrigo.com/blog/css-text-animations/) and a [CodePen example by Andy Sanchez](https://codepen.io/andysanchez-dev/pen/GYPevV*/).
 - Footer social media links were adapted from [MDBootstrap](https://mdbootstrap.com/docs/standard/navigation/footer/).